kereliuk/web-platform-tests/docs/_writing-tests/testdriver-adding.md

         :param x: The x coordinate of the top left of the window.
         :param y: The y coordinate of the top left of the window.
-        :param y: The width of the window.
+        :param width: The width of the window.
-        :param y: The height of the window.""" pass
+        :param height: The height of the window.""" pass
 ```